AlaskaAirlines/auro-button/README.md

 ### Responsive state:

 The \<ods-button> element will respond without context settings as expected.
 Within context of another component, set `context` flag to `true` and \<ods-button> will adapt to contextual shape.
+By default,  \<ods-button> will constrain visible characters when text exceeds available visual space.

 ### Properties: